19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/DC.md

 	- It should only be used for the *nearly* impossible.
 	- If a player can only succeed on a natural 20, consider ruling guaranteed fail.

-For things where there is no time pressure, the referee can also use the PCs ability score as is without a roll to decide whether they can do the action if randomness does not make sense.
+For things where there is no time pressure, the GM can also use the PCs ability score as is without a roll to decide whether they can do the action if randomness does not make sense.

 *Author's Note:*
-*While the referee can set any DC they want, it is important to remember they are not a computer and cannot take in all aspects of the situation.
+*While the GM can set any DC they want, it is important to remember they are not a computer and cannot take in all aspects of the situation.
 Perfect is the enemy of good enough.
 The main 3 DCs of 10, 15, 20 serve me well for almost all checks.
 I rarely stray from them.*

-*The referee must set the DC prior to the roll for a check.
-A player should be sure the referee has set the DC before rolling to preserve the integrity of the DC.*
+*The GM must set the DC prior to the roll for a check.
+A player should be sure the GM has set the DC before rolling to preserve the integrity of the DC.*